 Britain should enact a judge’s proposals for a new press watchdog without making changes to appease opponents, an advocacy group for victims of voice-mail interception by News Corp.
-(NWSA)’s News of the World told lawmakers.
+(NWSA:US)’s News of the World told lawmakers.

 Justice Brian Leveson, who oversaw a yearlong media-ethics probe, said in November Britain should create an independent, voluntary regulator backed by law and empowered to issue fines.
 The recommendations are already a “minimum compromise” between the public’s right to privacy and tabloids’ free speech, Brian Cathcart, the director of Hacked Off, said today in London.